The US Expat's Guide to Dependent Exemptions: Rules, Benefits, and FAQs

 If both parents qualify to claim the dependent exemption for the same child, then the parent who provides the majority of the child's financial support should claim the exemption.

-Advantages of Claiming a Dependent
+Advantages of claiming a dependent

 As previously mentioned, claiming a dependent can lead to significant tax benefits (deductions), including tax credits such as the Child Tax Credit and the Earned Income Tax Credit.